 Food Science and Human Nutrition» open the printable degree» search for more Areas of Study

-Studying the Bachelor of Food Science and Human Nutrition provides you with a strong background in the principles underlying the sciences of food technology and human nutrition.
+The Bachelor of Food Science and Human Nutrition provides students with a strong background in the principles underlying the science of food technology and human nutrition.
 This includes the basic sciences, the chemistry and biology of nutrients and the attributes of food, including food commodities and functional foods.
-The program has recently been reviewed and the new structure of the degree allows you the opportunity to undertake a number of core subjects focusing in both Food Science and Human Nutrition as well as a number of electives.

-Graduates of the BFSHN will be able to apply for membership to the Australian Institute of Food Science and Technology as well as the Nutrition Society of Australia.
-They will also be able to apply for registration as an Associate Nutritionist (ANutr), a Register of Nutritionists established by the Nutrition Society of Australia (NSA).
+Food Science and Nutrition graduates will be able to apply for membership to the Australian Institute of Food Science Technology as well as the Nutrition Society of Australia (NSA).
+They are also able to apply for registration as an Associate Nutritionist (ANutr), a Register of Nutritionists established by the NSA.

-The program is currently restructured in order to offer to the higher achieving students the opportunity to participate in Work Integrated Learning scheme during their final year of study.
+The program is currently structured in order to offer higher achieving students the opportunity to participated in the Work Integrated Learning scheme during their final year of study.

 Further Study Options

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees (RHD), Postgraduate Coursework and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the future options following a degree in Food Science and Human Nutrition Studies include: